Copyright and Trademark Infringement: Someone’s Stealing From Me!

 Proving Trademark Infringement

-1. Ownership: You must prove you have a valid and enforceable trademark.
-A
+You must prove you have a valid and enforceable trademark.
+A trademark

-It’s because trademarks protect business brands.
-You must show the infringer’s
+trademarks protect business brands.
+You must show the infringer’s use in commerce

 If you show likely evidence of all these elements, a court may even award an injunction in your favor which is a court order that requires the infringer to immediately stop using the mark.